-BIOL 114 and 124 or approval of instructor.
+BIOL 114, 124, curriculum sophomore or approval of instructor.

 410. Animal Behavior.
 (2-3).
 Credit 3.
 Examination of ethological concepts.
 Discussion of the development, genetics, physiology and evolution of animal behavior patterns involved in reproduction, territoriality, aggression, communication, population dispersion, sociality and sociobiology of invertebrates and vertebrates.
-Prerequisites: BIOL 114 and 124 or approval of instructor.
+Prerequisites: BIOL 114, 124, curriculum sophomore or approval of instructor.

 412. Sociobiology of Reproduction.
 (3-0).
 Credit 3.
 Application of sociobiological concepts to examine the evolution and adaptive significance of reproductive strategies utilized by marine and terrestrial animals.
-Strategy-influencing factors to be discussed include: mate selection and competition, sex roles, bonding, parental investment in offspring, and socialization, Prerequisites: Biology 113 and 114 and MARB 301 or equivalent, or registration therein.
+Strategy-influencing factors to be discussed include: mate selection and competition, sex roles, bonding, parental investment in offspring, and socialization, Prerequisites: Biology 114, MARB 301 or equivalent, or registration therein, curriculum sophomore or approval of instructor.